ysgoh97/GIS/README.md

 # GIS

 ## Introduction
-This repository contains scripts that are useful for GIS applications.
+This repository contains scripts that are useful for GIS and Remote Sensing (Satellite and UAV image processing) applications.

 ## Code & File Structure
 ```